wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 abstractions directly and efficiently without a circuitous global transformation of source programs on the producer side.
-One possible strategy is to add special support for each of the aforementioned non-local control flow abstraction to Wasm, however, this strategy is not sustainable as it does not scale to the next 700 non-local control flow abstractions.
+One possible strategy is to add special support for each of the aforementioned non-local control flow abstractions to Wasm, however, this strategy is not sustainable as it does not scale to the next 700 non-local control flow abstractions.
 Instead, the goal of this proposal is to introduce a structured unified mechanism, which is sufficiently general to cover